NexStandard/NexYamlSerializer/NexVYaml/readme.md

 Stride's Content Mode isn't supported yet.

 6. **Default Values**
-Default Values are currently not handled.
+Default Values are not handled during Deserialization, if a value doesn't exist in the file it will be set to default during deserialization.

 7. **Hidden Fields**
 With the new UnsafeAccessor in net8.0 it's possible to serialize private fields this is not supported yet.